ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft.md

         }
     }

-3. Because we are inheriting classes from the OpenZepplin contracts library, in your command line run npm install @openzeppelin/contracts to install the library into our folder.
+3. Because we are inheriting classes from the OpenZepplin contracts library, in your command line run `npm install @openzeppelin/contracts` to install the library into our folder.

 So, what does this code *do* exactly?
-Let’s break it down, line by line.
+Let’s break it down, line-by-line.

 At the top of our smart contract, we import three [OpenZepplin](https://openzeppelin.com/) smart contract classes:

-* @openzeppelin/contracts/token/ERC721/ERC721.solcontains the implementation of the ERC721 standard, which our NFT smart contract will inherit.
-(To be a valid NFT, your smart contract must implement all the methods of the ERC721 standard.)
-To learn more about the inherited ERC721 functions, check out the interface definition [here](https://eips.ethereum.org/EIPS/eip-721).
+* @openzeppelin/contracts/token/ERC721/ERC721.solcontains the implementation of the ERC-721 standard, which our NFT smart contract will inherit.
+(To be a valid NFT, your smart contract must implement all the methods of the ERC-721 standard.)
+To learn more about the inherited ERC-721 functions, check out the interface definition [here](https://eips.ethereum.org/EIPS/eip-721).

 * @openzeppelin/contracts/utils/Counters.solprovides counters that can only be incremented or decremented by one.
 Our smart contract uses a counter to keep track of the total number of NFTs minted and set the unique ID our new NFT.
 (Each NFT minted using a smart contract must be assigned a unique ID—here our unique ID is just determined by the total number of NFTs in existance.
 For example, the first NFT we mint with our smart contract has an ID of "1," our second NFT has an ID of "2," etc.)